LukasNiessen/ArchUnitTS/README.md

 }
 ```

-Here an example using Mocha.
+Here an example using .

 ```typescript
 import { projectFiles, metrics } from 'archunit';